I'm Not NOT Photogenic: How To Get Your Mind Right For Your Next Portrait Session

 In every single photo.

-If you have a slew of branded lifestyle portraits where you look unsure, lack confidence and look completely uncomfortable, you might as well trash them immediately, because these images are completely useless.
+If you have an album of branded lifestyle portraits where you look unsure, lack confidence and look completely uncomfortable, you might as well trash them immediately, because these images are completely useless.

-The whole point of having a high-volume, image library of magazine-quality, lifestyle portraits is to visually punctuate the stories you want to share about your business, brand and life.
+The whole point of having an image content portfolio of magazine-quality, lifestyle portraits is to visually punctuate the stories you want to share about your business, brand and life.
 They also position you as the authority in your field.

 As a result, if you leverage portraits where your facial expression translates to “I’m not photogenic,” you’re sending mixed messages to your tribe.